 I know you're rolling eyes and saying to yourself: "Of course he's going to say this, he just wants more money."
 The truth is if you just pick a coach based on what you're comfortable paying, you probably aren't going to have much success with your coach.

 I'm not saying that you need to go out and find the most expensive coach in the world, and it's all relative to your current financial situation.
-If you feel "comfortable" paying $100 a month for a coach, you probably need a coach who charges $150 - $200 a month.
-By that same token, if paying $1000 a month doesn't provide any financial stress to your bank account, you need a coach who charges more money.
+If you feel "comfortable" paying $1000 a month for a coach, you probably need a coach who charges $1500 - $2000 a month.

 3. You're a Client, NOT a Customer

 A high school friend of mine is a fitness coach.
 He runs a pretty successful business and his clients get amazing results by working him.
-He started telling me about this lady who left him a pretty negative review on Yelp.
-The lady said she didn't get any results by working with him, and that he was a waste of her money.
-This lady however forgot to mention that she missed almost half of her workout sessions, and she never kept a food journal as my friend instructed.
+He started telling me about this woman who left him a negative review on Yelp.
+She said she didn't get any results by working with him, and that he was a waste of her money.
+This woman however forgot to mention that she missed almost half of her workout sessions, and she never kept a food journal as my friend instructed.

 Approach coaching with the mindset of a CLIENT, and you'll be successful.